samskivert/mashups/samsara/README.md

   * If you exhaust the supply of eggs at a mating site, you may have to roll back to previous levels to resume your quest

+## Play It

+I decided to write this one in Scala, so that means no HTML5 version.
+You'll have to [download the jar file](https://www.dropbox.com/s/6c40cfnp0fhnbz1/samsara.jar) and run it with `java -jar samsara.jar`.

+I'll put up an Android APK that you can install at some point, but I need to implement touch controls before that will be viable.

 ## Obstacles

 Obstacles are both passive and active.